-You’ve researched the chin implant procedure, visited surgeon websites and narrowed down a list of San Francisco cosmetic surgeons you may want to work with.
+You have researched the chin implant procedure, visited surgeon websites and narrowed down a list of San Francisco cosmetic surgeons you may want to work with.
 Now comes the best part: meeting potential surgeons and their teams face-to-face.

 With thousands of board-certified cosmetic surgeons practicing worldwide, * it might start to feel a little bit overwhelming trying to find the right one to perform your chin augmentation procedure.
 If you have never had a cosmetic procedure, and you don’t know anyone who can recommend a good surgeon, you must rely on online information and a face-to-face meeting to make this critical decision.
-That’s why evaluating whether a plastic surgeon is a good choice for you should start long before you enter the operating room, during your initial chin augmentation consultation.
+That is why evaluating whether a plastic surgeon is a good choice for you should start long before you enter the operating room, during your initial chin augmentation consultation.